Personal Finance

 Required minimum distributions

-Once you reach age 73, youโ€™ll need to begin taking required minimum distributions, or RMDs, from your 401(k) account.
-If you have a traditional 401(k), your RMDs will be taxed at your ordinary income tax rate.
+Once you reach age 73, youโ€™ll need to begin taking required minimum distributions, or RMDs, from your traditional 401(k) account.
+These RMDs will be taxed at your ordinary income tax rate.
 To determine your RMDs, the IRS considers your total retirement account balance and your life expectancy.
+Note that if you are still employed when you begin to owe RMDs, you will not owe them from the account at your current employer, unless you are a 5% owner of that business.
+(You will owe them from any other 401(k) accounts you have, however.)

-While RMDs used to be required for Roth 401(k)s, thatโ€™s no longer the case as of 2024.
-Withdrawals from a Roth account made after 59ยฝ arenโ€™t subject to income taxes, provided that your account has been open more than five years.
+While RMDs used to be required for Roth 401(k)s, thatโ€™s no longer the case, as of 2024.
+Withdrawals from a Roth account made after 59ยฝ arenโ€™t subject to income taxes, provided that your account has been open for more than five years.

 401(k) contributions